-Notes annexed to and forming part of the Financial Statements for the period ended March 31, 2020 (All amounts in INR Lakhs, unless otherwise stated)
+Notes annexed to and forming part of financial statements for the year ended 31 March 2021 (All amounts in INR Lakhs, unless otherwise stated)

-28 DETAILS OF DUES TO MICRO AND SMALL ETERPRISES AS DEFINED UNDER THE MICRO, SMALL AND MEDIUM ENTERPRISES DEVELOPMENT (MSMED) ACT, 2006
+DETAILS OF DUES TO MICRO AND SMALL ENTERPRISES AS DEFINED UNDER THE MICRO, SMALL AND MEDIUM ENTERPRISES DEVELOPMENT (MSMED) ACT.
+2006

 The Micro, Small and Medium Enterprises have been identified by the Company from the available information, which has been relied upon by the auditors.
-According to such identification, the disclosures as per Section 22 of 'The Micro, Small and Medium Enterprise Development (MSMED) Act, 2006' are as follows:
+According to such identification, the disclosures as per Section 22 of The Micro, Small and Medium Enterprise Development (MSMED) Act, 2006 are as follows.

-31 March 2020 31 March 2019 í) The principal amount and the interest due thereon remaining unpaid to any supplier - Principal amount - Interest thereon ( ( e 1 íí) The amount of interest paid by the buyer in terms of section 18, along with the amounts of the payment made to the supplier beyond the appointed day. × ÷ iii) The amount of interest due and payable for the year of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under this act. ā #? iv) The amount of interest accrued and remaining unpaid.
-5% v) The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues above are actually paid to the small investor.
-5 9 8 0
+31 March 2021 31 March 2020 i) The principal amount and the interest due thereon remaining unpaid to any supplier - Principal amount · · - Interest thereon ıi) The amount of interest paid by the buyer in terms of section 18, along with the amounts of the payment made to the supplier beyond the appointed day. • • ıii) The amount of interest due and payable for the year of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under this act. - - iv) The amount of interest accrated and remaining unpaid. • v) The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues above are actually paid to the small investor. • -